cesanta/mongoose-os-docs/mos/userguide/licensing.md

 ## Licensing process

 - Login to the [Mongoose License Manager](https://license.mongoose-os.com)
-- Buy any number of licenses you need
+- Buy any number of licenses you need.
+IMPORTANT: choose "mongoose-os" license type
 - If your device is connected to your workstation over USB, run:
   ```
   mos license